How to Build: Excavations (for Footings & Basements)

 The excavation of footings or foundations for ICF structures is a very important step to an overall successful building experience.
-Having good communications with your backhoe operator ensures your ditch markings will be interpreted and dug properly.
+Maintain good communication with your backhoe operator to ensure that your ditch markings will be interpreted and dug properly.
 For instance, some operators like to use a center line as their basis, some an outer edge.
 Also, knowing what type of veneer will be used on the structure will help with ICF block placement over the width of the footing to be dug.

 An example would be a 6” ICF wall: Total thickness 11” plus a brick ledge, another 6” to the outside of the form, and an additional 3” to the inside of the form for the floating slab to rest or be pinned to.